 Parsnips are such a wonderful vegetable, think the sweetness of a carrot and the creaminess of a potato.
 Make this ahead of time and keep in the fridge for up to 3 days, just reheat just before serving.

 You Will Need

 2 pounds parsnips, peeled and cut into 1-inch pieces (8 medium)

-- 2 tablespoons olive oil
+2 tablespoons extra-virgin olive oil

-1/2 cup cream
+1/2 cup cream or half-and half

 1/8 teaspoon nutmeg

-2In a medium bowl, toss parsnips with olive oil and ½ teaspoon of salt.
-Arrange parsnips in one layer onto a baking sheet.
+2In a medium bowl, toss parsnips with olive oil and 1/2 teaspoon of salt.
+Arrange parsnips in one layer onto a baking sheet — or use two baking sheets.
 Bake in the oven for about 30 minutes, turning once, until lightly golden brown.

-3Add roasted parsnips to a blender or food processor with water, cream and nutmeg.
+3Add roasted parsnips to a food processor (or use a food mill) with water/stock, cream and nutmeg.
 Puree until your desired consistency, add more water if necessary.
-Add the addition 1/4 teaspoon of salt to taste.
+Stir in a few grinds of pepper and season with salt to taste.